Barcaaaa/UniDSeg/README.md

 - [mmsegmentation 1.2.2](https://github.com/open-mmlab/mmsegmentation)

 ### Preparation
-As for 3D networks, we use SpConv instead of SparseConvNet used in xMUDA_journal, which is faster to compute.
+As for 3D networks, we use SpConv instead of SparseConvNet, which is used in xMUDA_journal, because it is faster to compute.
 We advise to create a new conda environment for installation.
-PyTorch and CUDA can be installed, and SpConv installed/compiled as follows:
+SpConv can be installed/compiled as follows:
 ```
 git clone https://github.com/traveller59/spconv, cd ./spconv, pip install -e .
 ```

 ### Pre-trained CLIP Models
-Download the pre-trained CLIP (ViT-B-16.pt, ViT-L-14.pt) and SAM (sam_vit_l.pth) models and save them to the ./pretrained folder.
-The download links can be found in [the official repo](https://github.com/openai/CLIP/blob/a1d071733d7111c9c014f024669f959182114e33/clip/clip.py#L30)
+Download the pre-trained CLIP (```ViT-B-16.pt```, ```ViT-L-14.pt```) and SAM (```sam_vit_l.pth```) models and save them to the ./pretrained folder.
+The download links can be found in [CLIP official repo](https://github.com/openai/CLIP/blob/a1d071733d7111c9c014f024669f959182114e33/clip/clip.py#L30) and [SAM official repo](https://github.com/facebookresearch/segment-anything).

 ### Dataset (Refer to [xMUDA_journal](https://github.com/valeoai/xmuda_journal))
 You need to perform preprocessing to generate the data for UniDSeg.